achiurizo/consular/README.md

       - autotest

 Simply define the tabs and declare each command.
-Note that the session of each tab is maintained, so you just declare actions here as you would manually in terminal.
+Note that the session of each tab is maintained, so you just declare actions here as you would manually type in the terminal.

-Once the project file has been declared, simply execute any project defined in the @.terminit@ directory with:
+Once the project file has been declared to your satisfaction, simply execute any project defined in the @.terminit@ directory with:

-    $ terminit foo
+    $ terminit start foo

 This will execute the steps and create the tabs defined and run the various options as expected.
 That's it.
 Create as many project files with as many tabs as you would like and automate your workflow.